ga-wdi-exercises/stock-tracker/README.md

 Using the `seeds.json` file to supply data, create a webpage for managing a stock portfolio.
 To start, we'll use the mock data provided in the `seeds.json` file.

-Include Javascript that describes the two objects below, as well as the associated methods.
+Create constructor functions for the two objects below, and add the associated methods to object's prototype.
 You can add methods and properties as necessary!

 - `interface`
   - `lookup`: Search `seeds.json` for a user-input stock symbol and retrieve its data